mateuszbroja/technicalsummaries.com/content/docs/books/fundamentals of data engineering/102_data_engineering_lifecycle.md

 ## DataOps
 ---

-Whereas `DevOps` aims to improve the release and quality of software products, DataOps does the same thing for data products.

-DataOps is a collection of technical practices, workflows, cultural norms, and architectural patterns that enable:
-• rapid innovation and experimentation delivering new insights to customers with increasing `velocity`,
-• extremely high data quality and very low error rates,
-• collaboration across complex arrays of people, technology, and environments,
-• clear measurement, monitoring, and transparency of results.
+DataOps is like DevOps, but for data products.
+It's a set of practices that enable rapid innovation, high data quality, collaboration, and clear measurement and monitoring.

 **DataOps has three core technical elements:**
 - automation,